timonoko/ESP8266-MAX7219---Display-Server/README.md

 # ESP8266-MD72XX---Wall-Clock
-Server-type Wifi clock, which only shows messages from my desktops.
+Server-type Wifi clock, which only shows messages from my desktop machine.

 Example: 192.168.1.24/M/"The time is $(date +'%H:%M')"